Healthy Feet Facts

 "Footwear needs to protect children's feet, offer some grip on a smooth surface, and ensure comfortable walking on different surfaces.
 They should be well fitting, soft, light weight, and have cushioned soles."
 Pediatric Society

-Jack & Lily work tirelessly to ensure that every crawling/walking shoe they offer is touchably soft and fully flexible, allowing for total foot flexion.
-Additionally, the inclusion of genuine and vegan leather, premium non-toxic materials and fully adjustable hook and loop closures provide the very best fit for your baby’s foot every single time.
+Jack & Lily work tirelessly to ensure that every shoe they offer is soft and fully flexible, allowing for total foot flexion.
+Additionally, the inclusion of genuine and vegan leather and fully adjustable hook and loop closures provide the very best fit for your baby’s foot every single time.